 cliff.
 The next cliff north is the Pulpit.
 The La Luz then climbs over a subtle saddle.
 Depart the La Luz trail 20 yds north of this saddle, by scrambling up a faint climber's trail.
 Continue to the cliff base.

 Sandia Select indicates its a wash approaching from the top or bottom.
 This may be true in terms of time (if you account for relative driving times), but is likely untrue in terms of hiking effort.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for The Pulpit:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for The Pulpit:

 Featured Route For The Pulpit

 Southeast Ridge Easy 5th 1+ 3 I 5 M 1c